sapphirecat/fedora-pack/README.md

 This takes all the steps needed to build a VM whose name starts with `f20` and whose main user (`fedora`, in this case) is accessible with the given SSH key.
-The VM will be exported as `f20.ova` for use with Packer's VirtualBox builder.
+The VM will be exported to your system’s temporary directory—typically /tmp—as `f20.ova` for use with Packer's VirtualBox builder.

+You can also specify the temp dir, used for intermediate files, with `-t DIR` and the output directory with `-o DIR`.
+Without `-t`, a temporary directory is created and destroyed automatically; the tmpdir is preserved when `-t` is used.

+`fedora2ova` assumes it is using the 64-bit image by default; you may instead create a 32-bit guest by adding the `--32bit` flag.

+More options may be available.
+Check `fedora2ova --help` or `perldoc fedora2ova` for more details.

 # Dependencies